To be eligible for selection, an applicant must have:

 Applicants via the Indigenous category, are strongly advised to contact the Associate Director of Indigenous Legal Studies early in the application process to discuss application requirements.

 The Faculty considers the applicant's involvement with a commitment to Indigenous communities and organizations, and the applicant's intention to use their legal training to advance Indigenous concerns and interests.
-All applicants are required to provide evidence of their eligibility to apply in the Indigenous category by supplying a photocopy of their Indian status card, Métis card, or Government of Canada or respective provincial or territorial government documentation supporting their self-identification.
-Non-status Indians should contact the Associate Director of the Indigenous Legal Studies for additional information.
-In addition, a personal statement is required, two letters of recommendation, LSAT score, and official transcripts are required.
+All applicants are required to provide evidence of their eligibility to apply in the Indigenous category by supplying a photocopy or scan of their Indian status card, Métis card, or Government of Canada or respective provincial or territorial government documentation supporting their self-identification.
+Non-status Indigenous persons should contact the Associate Director of Indigenous Legal Studies for additional information.
+In addition, a personal statement, two letters of recommendation, an LSAT score, and official transcripts are required.

 Other Admission Categories (other than to first year)